This Day In Writing History

 Although their courtship was rocky, on Christmas Eve, 1914, Agatha married her boyfriend, Archibald Christie, a pilot for the Royal Flying Corps, which, along with the Royal Air Naval Service, would later be merged and renamed the Royal Air Force.
 Agatha bore him one child, a daughter, Rosalind, who would found the Agatha Christie Society and serve as its president until her death.

 Filled with a half-dozen suspects, red herrings, and surprise plot twists, Christie's debut novel introduced her distinctive style of detective fiction to the world.
 It was a big hit with critics and readers alike.
-Christie would write 33 novels and 51 short stories featuring Hercule Poirot, whom the public loved, though Christie described him as a "detestable, bombastic, tiresome, egocentric little creep," however, she refused to kill him off.
-She believed it was her duty to write what the public liked, and what the public liked was Poirot.
+Christie would write 33 novels and 51 short stories featuring Hercule Poirot, whom the public loved, though Christie described him as a "detestable, bombastic, tiresome, egocentric little creep."
+Yet, she refused to kill him off.
+She believed it was her duty to write what her readers liked, and what they liked was Poirot.

 In her 1927 short story, The Tuesday Night Club, Agatha Christie introduced another detective character, one that would become just as beloved as Hercule Poirot.
 Her name was Jane Marple, and she was an elderly British spinster and amateur detective.
 When she wasn't knitting or weeding her garden, Miss Marple was using her brilliant mind and keen understanding of human nature to solve crimes.